ezulo/dotfiles/theme/.skeleton/README.md

 you `source` them properly in your theme's `hyprland.conf`.

 #### `kitty`
-`the
+`themectl` will perform the following for `kitty`:

+* generate a `colors.conf` in `$HOME/.config/kitty/theme`
- writes all files under `./kitty` to `$HOME/.config/kitty/theme`.
+* copy all files under `./kitty` to `$HOME/.config/kitty/theme`.

-All files under this directory will be `globinclude`'d by `kitty.conf`.
+All files in the `$HOME/.config/kitty/theme` directory will be `globinclude`'d by `kitty.conf`.
 Thus, It doesn't matter what you name them, so long as they have the `conf` extension.
 Order isn't guaranteed so take care not to provide duplicate configs in multiple files.

+Also, take care you do not create a `colors.conf` file in `./kitty`, as that will override the one generated by `themectl` (unless you desire that)

 #### `dunst`
 ***WARNING***: `themectl` destroys your current `dunstrc` file and replaces it.